soulspace-org/overarch/README.md

 * [archinsight](https://github.com/lonely-lockley/archinsight)
   * Insight language is a DSL (Domain Specific Language)
-  * to translate C4 Model description into DOT language,
+  * translates C4 Model description into DOT language,
-  * that can be rendered by Graphviz.
+  * rendered by Graphviz.
-  * Insight supports only the first two levels of C4.
+  * supports only the first two levels of C4.
   * pure textual representation
   * needs a parser implementation